Court show: Dramatized court show

+as of the 2024-2025 television season, the company owns nine of the thirteen court shows currently airing, all using the identical format.

 List of originally traditional court shows

 The following court shows all follow a basic setup that represents the most widely used technique from the original era of judicial programming.
-This setup is that of a mock trial which saw dramatized court case proceedings being heard and eventually ruled upon by an actor-judge or actors-jury.
+This setup was a mock trial, which saw dramatized court case proceedings being heard and eventually ruled upon by an actor-judge or actors-jury.
 Roles were made up of plaintiffs, defendants, and judges; and frequently lawyers, juries, and witnesses.
-Unlike the present-day where the norm is the handling civil trials, most of the court shows in this era were criminal trials.
+Unlike the present-day where the norm is the handling of civil trials, most of the court shows in this era were criminal trials.
 The main setting was the courtroom; however, performance and drama had been known to leave the courtroom sporadically for short periods so as to add a story-like quality and fill out the plotline.
-Some of the shows had thematic cases, such as traffic-themed (Traffic Court), divorce-themed (Divorce Court), etc.
+Some of the shows had thematic cases, such as traffic-themed (Traffic Court) and divorce-themed (Divorce Court).